Fighting terrorism and transnational crime through effective border management.

 To help identify and stop criminals from using lost or stolen travel documents long before they get to the airport or the border, INTERPOL has developed I-Checkit.
-This initiative, currently in pilot phase, will allow private sector partners in the travel, hotel and banking industries to screen customers’ documents against the SLTD database when they book a plane ticket, check in to a hotel or open a bank account.
+This initiative allows trusted partners in the airline industry to submit travel documents for screening against the SLTD database when customers book a plane ticket.

 A positive ‘hit’ will be relayed to law enforcement, to take any necessary actions.

 Do not attempt to travel with a document that you have reported as lost or stolen.